Our Top 12 Dordogne Attractions

 Cobbled back streets of St Jean de Cole

-SAINT-JEAN-DE-COLE is officially classified as one of the most beautiful villages in France.
+Saint-Jean-de-Côle Saint-Jean-de-Côle is officially classified as one of the most beautiful villages in France.
 It's a photographer's dream with its ochre-coloured houses, half-timbered buildings, and renowned tiled roofs.
-The stunning 12th-century Chateau de la Marthonie (private) dominates the main square.
+The stunning 12th-century Château de la Marthonie (private) dominates the main square.
 In summer, it's the perfect place to stop off for lunch by the river.

 In May, thousands of visitors flock to buy at the famous 'Florelies' flower and plant fair.
+There are 15 more of these beautiful villages to discover in our region.

 TIP: Why not combine with the nearby Grotte de Villars and Château Puyguilhem?

-What to do/see there:
+What to see:

 Grotte de Villars prehistoric living